electrode-io/electrode/docs/chapter1/intermediate/create-a-electrode-component/build-and-demo.md

 Now run it and explore the live demo!

 ```
-$ cd your-awesome-component
+$ cd demo-app
-$ gulp build && gulp demo
+$ gulp dev
 ```

-Open `http://localhost:4000` in your browser to see your live demo.
+Open `http://localhost:3000` in your browser to see your live demo.
 You will first see a Guest List header with a checkbox listing all of our resources, now referred to as Friends:

 ![](http://www.electrode.io/img/component-party-false.png)